Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

-1. You can find the slides for Ana García Elsener's talk [here](slides-cimpa-age.pdf).
+1. You can find the slides for Ana García Elsener's talk [here](slides-cimpa-age.pdf), and the slide for Gastón García's talk [here](slides-cimpa-gg.pdf).

 1. The group photos are available [here](images/group-photo-2.JPG) and [here](images/group-photo-1.JPG)!